Exit (American magazine)

-Exit (stylized as EXIT) was an American graphics and art magazine.
+Exit (stylized as EXIT) was an American art magazine.
 The magazine was founded and co-edited by Adam Parfrey and George Petros, though Parfrey left after the third issue in 1987.
 The magazine was based in New York City.
 Five issues were published from 1984 to 1991, with a sixth unfinished issue being published online and in collections later.
 It contained contributions from, among others, Anton LaVey, Robert Williams, Raymond Pettibon, Joe Coleman, Boyd Rice, S. Clay Wilson, Mark Mothersbaugh, H. R. Giger, GG Allin, Genesis P-Orridge, James Earl Ray, James Mason, and Richard Ramirez.

 Its creators described Exit as an "outlaw liberal Fascist Sci-Fi Pop Art magazine", and it was part of the broader "apocalypse culture" milieu of the transgressive.
 The magazine was controversial for its provocative and shocking contents, including pornographic and violent imagery and themes.
 It was also known for its repeated odes to cult leader Charles Manson and its neo-Nazi content.
 The magazine shuttered in 1991, with its issues collected in several anthology volumes and later distributed online.

 History

 The magazine was founded by Adam Parfrey and George Petros in 1984 and the first issue appeared that year.
-The magazine was based in and published out of New York City.
+The magazine was published out of New York City.
 Petros and Parfrey had a sometimes contentious, up-and-down relationship, both in publishing the magazine and outside of it.
-Parfrey said the only similar contemporary was Raw Magazine, but that they had wanted to push it further than in Raw.
+Parfrey said the only similar contemporary was the comics magazine Raw, but that they had wanted to push it further than in Raw.
+While working on Exit, Petros also worked on Seconds, a music magazine with several of the same contributors.

 The magazine was banned for distribution in American prisons and in some foreign countries; several distributors refused to pick it up.
-The second issue released in 1985, and the third issue was published in early 1987.
-After this issue, Parfrey, describing Petros as his "prima donna collaborator", quit the magazine.
+The second issue was released in 1985, and the third issue was published in early 1987.
+After the third issue, Parfrey, describing Petros as a "prima donna", quit the magazine.
 Through the publisher Tacit, Petros published The Exit Collection in 1988.
 Issue #4 was released in 1989, and #5 in 1991.

+According to Petros, the magazine's release schedule was hampered by the unreliableness of most of its contributors.
 Exit #6 was originally intended for release in 1992, which did not materialize.
 Petros still planned to release a sixth issue as of April 1994, which he said would include works from and Kim Seltzer and Jim Goad from Answer Me! magazine.
-This did not materialize and it was never published, as it remained unfinished.
-According to Petros, the magazine's release schedule was hampered by the unreliableness of most of its contributors.
-The magazine was hard to acquire in its time and even a few years after the end of its publication issues were sold as collector's items.
-All issues are available on a website dedicated to the magazine.
-The sixth, unfinished issue was collected available on the website, and was collected in the Exit anthology.
+This did not materialize and it was never published in magazine form, as it remained unfinished, though was later released online and in another collection.